pmem/pmdk/doc/libpmemobj.3.md

 and relevant runtime state.
 This allows one to take full control of the data structures of the algorithm.

-When called, the reservation on `class_id` is lifted and one is free to register allocation classes with id in the 0-127 range.
+When called, the reservation on `class_id` is partially lifted and one is free to register allocation classes with id in the 1-127 range.
+The class 0 is the default one, it is used to handle chunk allocation and it must always exist.

 This entry point takes a complex argument.